 What is Kafrit PEX?

-First developed in the 1930s in Europe and introduced to North America in the 1980s, PEX for pipes and cable systems is established worldwide in the industrial, mining, and oil and gas sectors, and is rapidly gaining market share in the residential and commercial sectors as the material of choice for heating, plumbing and power cables.
+PEX was first developed in the 1930’s in Europe and introduced to North America in the 1980’s.
+Since then PEX for pipes and cable systems has been rapidly gaining market share in the residential and commercial sectors as the material of choice for heating, plumbing and power cables.
+More recently PEX has been establishing itself worldwide in the industrial, mining, oil and gas sectors.

-PEX is the common name for cross-linked high-density polyethylene a highly inert, flexible thermo-elastic polymer.
-It is a cost-effective, high performance replacement for PVC/CPVC or metal in pipes and other fabricated products, and is compatible for use with existing metal or PVC/CPVC pipe or cable systems.
+PEX is the common name for cross-linked high-density polyethylene, a highly inert and flexible thermo-elastic polymer.
+It is a cost-effective high performance replacement for PVC/CPVC or metal in pipes or other fabricated products, and is compatible for use with existing metal or PVC/CPVC pipe or cable systems.

-PEX is formed into pipe and tubing and which is sold in coils or straight lengths, can be colour-coded for easier identification, and ranges from standard 1/4″ to 4″ diameter and other custom sizes.
-PEX tubing is installed with mechanical or compression fittings.
-Designed for interior, buried, and some outdoor applications, additives give PEX tubing different colours and enhanced properties, such as UV, metal, static, flame or impact resistance.
+PEX is formed into pipe and tubing which is sold in coils or straight lengths, can be color-coded for easier identification, ranges from standard 1/4″ to 4″ diameter and other custom sizes.
+PEX tubing is installed with both mechanical and compression fitting systems.
+Designed for interior, buried, and some outdoor applications, additives give PEX tubing enhanced properties, such as UV resistance, metal deactivation, and chlorine resistance.

 Kafrit PEX Products